 Term Life vs. Whole Life Insurance: Comparing Features

+The two types of life insurance work a little differently.
 Term life insurance is simple, while whole life insurance is complicated.

 But it’s easy to explain term life vs. whole life insurance.